 A Guide to Durable Outdoor Furniture

-Choosing outdoor furniture, especially for harsh climates like Texas, can feel daunting.
+Being an interior design firm in Texas means dealing with harsh weather conditions.
+Choosing outdoor furniture in our Texas heat can feel daunting.
 Will it last?
 Will it be functional?
 What’s the price tag?!
 After designing outdoor spaces for our clients for years we’ve learned quite a lot about what works and what doesn’t, and we’re here to share it with you!
 We’ll walk you through your options of choosing the right material for your lifestyle and climate and what cushions to get that will actually last.
 Get all the designer tips for designing your outdoor patio and pool and creating a space you love.

 My husband would be mortified if he knew I was telling you this story, but since he never reads my blog posts, I’m going to tell you anyway.
 (Sorry Chris!)